- Bikes and Tandems

 Difficulty of mounting racks:

-The calipers are constantly in the way for mounting a rear rack.
+The calipers are constantly in the way for mounting racks.
+Touring bike customers almost always want racks on their bikes.
 This is more of a nuisance than a problem I guess, but it still is trouble that's completely avoidable.

 Read my 2012 article, Disco-Fever Here